Tips for Efficient Review

 The outcome of the review will be sent to the applicant with a clear indication of whether the research is acceptable in its current form or whether the Board is requesting modifications.
 Recommended changes are typically included.
 In the vast majority of cases, the Board does not prohibit research, but rather requests that changes be undertaken to comply with ethical standards.

 The review process is intended to be a dialogue between the applicant and the Board.
 The Board makes every attempt to avoid changing the fundamental methodology of the research, but reserves the right to do so.
 In all cases, the applicant may appeal a decision by the Board.
-In order to file an appeal, the applicant should contact the Institutional Official and the Provost in writing; the applicant should describe the contested issue(s) and the basis for their disagreement with the Board.
+The appeal must be submitted in writing to the Institutional Contact and the Provost; the applicant should describe the contested issue(s) and the basis for their disagreement with the Board.